Manikantacb/Manikantacb/README.md

 ## About

 - 🔭 Manikanta is a passionate Data Science and Machine learning enthusiast.
-He is currently pursuing a Master of Science degree in Applied Data Science at the University of Southern California.
+He recently graduated from University of Southern California with a Master of Science degree in Applied Data Science.
 His research interests are in the intersection of Data Science, Machine Learning, and Deep Learning.

   Manikanta recently completed his internship as a Machine Learning Engineer Intern at Space and Time Labs Inc. He collaborated with a team of dedicated engineers in building a Web3 decentralized analytics application.